Dirac equation: Dirac action

-The Dirac equation is acquired as the Euler–Lagrange equation of this action by varying the spinor $\psi(x)$.
-Meanwhile, the adjoint Dirac equation is acquired by varying the adjoint spinor $\bar \psi(x)$.
-The action formulation of the Dirac equation has the advantage of making the symmetries of the Dirac equation more explicit, such as it being Poincaré invariant and having a $\text{U}(1)$ symmetry.
-Noether's theorem also allows for the direct calculation of currents associated to these symmetries directly from the action.
+The equation then arises as the Euler–Lagrange equation of this action, found by varying the adjoint spinor $\bar \psi(x)$.
+Meanwhile, the adjoint Dirac equation is acquired by varying the spinor $\psi(x)$.
+The action formulation of the Dirac equation has the advantage of making the symmetries of the Dirac equation more explicit, since they leave its action invariant.
+Noether's theorem then allows for the direct calculation of currents corresponding to these symmetries.
+Additionally, the action is usually used to define the associated quantum field theory, such as through the path integral formulation.

-Interpretation

-At the classical level the Dirac field is a classical field that assigns to each point in space a spinor value in $\mathbb C^4$.
-The Dirac equation then describes the temporal evolution of this field.
+Meaning of the Dirac fields

-In quantum mechanics, the Dirac spinor corresponds to a four-component spinor wave function describing the state of a Dirac fermion.
-Under this interpretation, the zeroth component of its vector current $\psi^\dagger \psi$ is interpreted as the position probability density upon an appropriate choice of normalization.
-(Note: In the case of a large number of particles, it can also be interpreted as the charge density.)
-Since the wavefunction represents the state in Hilbert space, it is acted upon by operators, but is not an operator itself.
+In quantum mechanics, the Dirac spinor $\psi(x)$ corresponds to a four-component spinor wave function describing the state of a Dirac fermion.
+Its position probability density, the probability of finding the fermion in a region of space, is described by the zeroth component of its vector current, $\psi^\dagger \psi$.
+In the case of a large number of particles, it can also be interpreted as the charge density.
+An appropriate normalization is required to ensure that the total probability across all of space is equal to one, with probability conservation following directly from the conservation of the vector current.
 The Dirac equation is the relativistic analogue of the Schrödinger equation for the Dirac fermion wavefunction.